- 22 January 2019

 3. Freeze grapes, or cut fruit into unusual shapes to tempt fussy eaters.
-Encouraging kids to make good choices from a young age inspires ongoing healthy eating habits.
+Encouraging children to make good choices from a young age inspires ongoing healthy eating habits.

 4. Vegie sticks such as carrots, celery, capsicum and cucumber are long-lasting in the lunch box and can be paired with cream cheese or healthy dips like hummus or tzatziki for a delicious healthy snack.

-5. Pack a full water bottle and make sure kids drink plenty of it in the hot weather.
+5. Pack a full water bottle and make sure children drink plenty of it in the hot weather.
 A frozen water bottle or freezer block will help keep lunches cool.

 6. Cook and freeze a batch of healthy muffins or savoury pikelets on the weekend and add one to your lunchbox each day.

-7. Substitute white bread for wholemeal, grainy, rye bread or wraps or put some leftover dinner like pasta salad or home-made vegie rice in a container.
+7. Substitute white bread for wholemeal, grainy, rye bread or wraps or put some leftover dinner like pasta salad or home-made veggie rice in a container.
 Keep it cool with a ice cooler.

 8. Ensure a hat that offers sun protection to their face, head, neck and ears, such as a bucket, broad-brimmed or legionnaires is part of your child’s school bag.
 Research shows that sun exposure during childhood contributes to a person’s risk of skin cancer later in life.
 It’s vital that kids a protected from the sun as they are at school during peak UV times.